Questions? 503.552.1660 / Toll-free 877.669.8737 or email@example.com

 - Affinity for and/or prior experience with the program or field to which the applicant is applying.

 - Understanding of health care issues.

 All graduate and professional degree candidates must possess a bachelor’s degree or higher from a regionally accredited college or university, or the equivalent (as determined by NCNM) from an institution outside the United States.
 No specific major is recommended for any degree program, although strong preparation in the natural sciences is required for the doctor of naturopathic medicine degree program.
 A broad array of courses in humanities and liberal arts is strongly recommended for all degree programs.
 Prerequisite coursework is a key consideration used to determine a student’s academic preparation for a program.
 Credit will only be given for prerequisite coursework earning a C or better.
 There is no advantage to holding a bachelor of science or bachelor of art, as long as you have completed the program’s prerequisites.

 Prerequisite courses not taken within seven years of matriculation into the program are subject to review.
 Additional coursework may be required.

 NCNM has no provision for awarding credit for life experience.

 The existence of a conviction does not necessarily mean that a student will be denied admission to NCNM.
 Each case will be evaluated on its facts.
-Generally speaking, the rational relationship of the nature, severity, and recency of the crime to the interests and needs of NCNM will be assessed, and the responsibility and repentance of the person convicted will be carefully considered and weighed.
+Generally speaking, the rational relationship of the nature, severity, and decency of the crime to the interests and needs of NCNM will be assessed, and the responsibility and maturity of the person convicted will be carefully considered and weighed.